Your use of our website

 - If we sell our business in which case the personal information that we hold will be part of the transferred assets

 Third Party Privacy Policies

 We are committed to ensuring that our suppliers have appropriate technical, administrative and physical procedures in place to ensure that your information is protected against loss or misuse.
-All information you provide to us is stored on our secure servers or on secure servers operated by a third party.
+All personal information you provide to us is stored on our secure servers or on secure servers operated by a third party service providers.

 If you chose to send us information via email, we cannot guarantee the security of this information until it is delivered to us.